What is Radon and How Does it Affect You Near Greenville, Spartanburg, Columbia?

 Smokers are especially susceptible and the World Health Organization estimates that they have 25 times higher risk than a non-smoker.

 Radon induced lung cancer kills one person every 25 minutes, joining arsenic, asbestos, and benzene as a Class-A Carcinogen.

 That radon gas was actually a vital aspect of the gaseous makeup of the atomic bomb?
 Although the levels of radon that resulted from the atomic bombs far exceed the amounts of radon found in a home, the principle remains the same -- radon gas is very harmful and can be deadly!

 The amount of radiation in 4.0 pCi/L of radon is actually equivalent to the radiation in 100 chest X-rays.
 Sure that seems like a lot, but this gets worse.
 Most hospitals actually only allow patients to have four chest X-rays each year.
 Let's do the math.
 That converts to the equivalent of .16 pCi/L per X-ray and .64 pCi/L of radiation a year with four X-rays.
 In other words, radon mitigation in South Carolina is crucial to the overall health of any homeowner in this state.

 Contact True Air Technologies today to get a radon inspection and mitigation system in your home.
 There is no reason to wait any longer to address the risks of radon.
-We offer free estimates on all our radon services in Columbia, Blair, Adger, Greenville, Little Mountain, Ridgeway, Jenkinsville, Lexington, Longtown, and the nearby areas.
+Schedule an appointment for any of our radon services in Columbia, Blair, Adger, Greenville, Little Mountain, Ridgeway, Jenkinsville, Lexington, Longtown, and the nearby areas.